He Zizhen: Early life and career

 He Zizhen was born in Yunshan (云山, now Yongxin County), Jiangxi, in 1910, as He Guiyuan (贺桂圆), the second of four children.
-He's family were impoverished scholar-gentry that ran a tea house and sent He to a free Protestant missionary school in her youth.
+Her family were impoverished scholar-gentry that ran a tea house and sent He to a free Protestant missionary school in her youth.
 She joined the Communist Youth League of China in 1925 along with her siblings.
 He Zizhen later graduated from the Yongxin Girls' School and became a full member of the Chinese Communist Party in 1926.

 Revolutionary life

 Early communist activities

 As a party member He Zizhen was made head of the county's Women's Bureau and worked as a traveling propagandist.
 She fought in the Yongxin uprising of 1927 and began serve as a communist partisan.
 An expert in guerrilla warfare and a capable fighter, He Zizhen was also an excellent shooter who earned the nickname of "Two-Gunned Girl General".